Walt Disney Imagineering Presents the Epcot Experience

 Over in Future World, you can eventually expect to find Journey of Water, the first attraction inspired by Moana.
 It is said to be a lush exploration trail where you learn about the importance of water.

-The Epcot Experience also covers a few of the other planned changes coming to the park in the future.
-Perhaps the largest of changes is the new Guardians of the Galaxy: Cosmic Rewind attraction being built in the location of the former Universe of Energy attraction.
-Disney is calling this building the first “other world” pavilion.
+The Epcot Experience covers a few of the other planned changes coming to the park in the future.
+Perhaps the largest of changes is the new Guardians of the Galaxy: Cosmic Rewind attraction.
+(Now Open)

 Make sure to check out the Epcot Experience on your next visit.
 Even if you don’t stay for the full 12-minute presentation, you can walk through and check out the exhibit.
 It’s also a wonderful area to take shelter from a storm or a break from the heat.